 Boston Marital Therapy

 Couples often seek therapy when they find themselves stuck in patterns of conflict, disconnection, or misunderstanding that they can’t resolve on their own.
-Common concerns include lack of healthy communication skills, recurring arguments, emotional distance, stress related to life transitions, or a betrayal or rupture in trust.
+Common concerns include lack of healthy communication skills, recurring arguments, emotional distance, stress related to life transitions, or a betrayal in trust.
 Some couples come to do preventative work and others to tackle long standing issues.
-Often couples come to therapy during periods of high stress—such as parenting challenges, cultural or family events that led to big fights, after an affair is discovered, when one or both are considering divorce, or when roles and expectations shift.
+Often, couples come to therapy during periods of high stress—such as when they are having parenting challenges, a critical event that led to a rupture, after an affair is discovered, when roles/expectations shift, or when one or both are considering divorce.